 The sooner each of us understands this reality the better.

-Some opportunity in life will not come our way.
+Some opportunities in life will not come our way.

 Some struggles, some difficulties, and some people we encounter are going to be the way they are and will continue to be that way long enough that we need to deal with it.